fgoncalves/Buzzit/README.md

 to come up with a full fledged application.
 I decided to focus more in the architecture aspect of the app and not so much in the design and game mechanics, because I believe it allows to build a really scalable and extensible app.
-I believe that making the design and game mechanics better wis easier when the architecture of the app is well divided and clear responsibilities are assigned to each layer.
+I believe that making the design and game mechanics better is easier when the architecture of the app is well divided and clear responsibilities are assigned to each layer.
 That said, these were the decisions I took from start:

  - Ending the game when all the words are used instead of making rounds of specific words - This